Day One:

 chin of John the Baptist.
 But there is more to Viterbo than history and relics.
 The centre of

-the town is a treasure trove of gelaterias, cafes, piazzas and fountains.
+the town is a treasure trove of gelaterias, cafes,

-Day Six: Viterbo to Vetralla 18 km
+Day Seven: Viterbo to Vetralla 18 km

 (can be reduced to 12)